helm/charts/README.md

 1. Be invited (and accept your invite) as a read-only collaborator on [this repo](https://github.com/helm/charts).
 This is required for @k8s-ci-robot [PR comment interaction](https://github.com/kubernetes/community/blob/master/contributors/guide/pull-requests.md).
 1. An OWNERS file needs to be added to a chart.
 That OWNERS file should list the maintainers' GitHub login names for both the reviewers and approvers sections.
 For an example see the [Drupal chart](stable/drupal/OWNERS).
 The `OWNERS` file should also be appended to the `.helmignore` file.

-Once these two steps are done a chart approver can merge pull requests following the directions in the [REVIEW_GUIDELINES.md](REVIEW_GUIDELINES.md) file.
+Once these three steps are done a chart approver can merge pull requests following the directions in the [REVIEW_GUIDELINES.md](REVIEW_GUIDELINES.md) file.

 ## Trusted Collaborator